BradleyCodeU/bradleycodeu.github.io/_apcsa/ch9inheritance/Ch9DogClass.md

 Remember that a subclass is for objects with new/different BEHAVIORS.
 Think about types of [dogs that have jobs](https://en.wikipedia.org/wiki/Working_dog), NOT just dog breeds.
 Breeds only vary in size, shape, color, but all share the same essential behaviors.

+BE SPECIFIC!
+You may NOT name your subclass something basic/generic such as: DogJob, JobDog, or WorkingDog.

 "The purpose of inheritance is to model objects with different behavior.
 When students first learn about inheritance, they have a tendency to overuse it, by creating multiple classes even though the variation could be expressed with a simple instance variable."

 Your new subclass must contain a minimum of the following: